fauresystems/PyTeletextPlugin/README.md

-﻿# Teletext plugin for Room 2.0
+﻿# Teletext plugin for Room
 ***Send MQTT messages to Raspberry connected props running TeletextProps.***

-[Teletext Plugin](https://github.com/fauresystems/PyTeletextPlugin) is pure python applet written as Room 2.0 plugin, nevertheless it can be run as standalone Escape Room application.
+[Teletext Plugin](https://github.com/fauresystems/PyTeletextPlugin) is pure python applet written as **Room** plugin, nevertheless it can be run as standalone Escape Room application.

 ![](screenshot.png)

+You will find <a href="https://xcape.io/public/documentation/en/room/AddapluginPyTeletextPlugin.html" target="_blank">detailed installation help in the Room manual</a>.

 ## Installation
-Download `PyTeletextPlugin-master.zip` from this GitHub repository and unflate it in Room/Plugins directory in Room 2.0 software installation folder.
+Download `PyTeletextPlugin-master.zip` from this GitHub repository and unflate it in Room/Plugins directory in **Room** software installation folder.

 Edit `definitions.ini` to set MQTT topics for your Escape Room:
 ```python